 10. Visit the Santiago Bernabeu Stadium

 It is not a secret anymore that Madrid is a great destination for football fans.
 If you have the time, watching a football match there will be an amazing experience.
 But did you know you can do a tour inside Santiago Bernabeu Stadium as well?
 The highlight of this tour is the Football museum of the stadium.
-And at the end, you will be able to take a panoramic photo of the stadium.
+And at the end, you can take a panoramic photo of the stadium.

 11. Watch an amazing Flamenco Show during your stay in Madrid!